Arikes/media-for-mobile/README.md

 Overview
 --------

-The Intel® Integrated Native Developer Experience (Intel® INDE) Media for Mobile is a set of easy to use components and API for a wide range of media scenarios such as video editing, capturing, streaming and content recognition.
+The IntelÂ® Integrated Native Developer Experience (IntelÂ® INDE) Media for Mobile is a set of easy to use components and API for a wide range of media scenarios such as video editing, capturing, streaming and content recognition.
 It contains several complete pipelines for most popular use cases and provides a possibility to add user-developed components to those pipelines.

-The samples demonstrate how to incorporate the Intel® INDE Media for Mobile into various applications for Android*, iOS* and Windows* RT.
+The samples demonstrate how to incorporate the IntelÂ® INDE Media for Mobile into various applications for Android*, iOS* and Windows* RT.

-Intel INDE® Media for Mobile is available to download at [https://software.intel.com/en-us/intel-inde](https://software.intel.com/en-us/intel-inde) site as a part of Intel INDE suite.
+Intel INDEÂ® Media for Mobile is available to download at [https://software.intel.com/en-us/intel-inde](https://software.intel.com/en-us/intel-inde) site as a part of Intel INDE suite.

+**Update 11/27/2015**: Media for Mobile as a part of Intel INDE is currently unavailable, we apologize for any inconvenience.
+We are going to open source the Media for Mobile library at the end of December, please stay tuned.
+If someone needs a standalone version of Media for Mobile installer, please drop a message at m4m@intel.com and we will share the package.

 Tutorials
 ---------